GvozdevLeonid/BackDrop-in-PyQt-PySide/README.md

 # BackDrop effect in PySide6

+So far this is working on Pyside6 and possibly PySide2 as well.
+Does not work on PyQt6, I will fix the error in the future

 This repository contains two classes: BackDrop is a graphical effect in which you need to set a list of backgrounds, blur and a border radius.
 BackDropWrapper - a handy wrapper for displaying and animation the backdrop effect.

 	BackDrop(blur: int = 0, radius: int = 0, backgrounds: list[dict] = None)